International Initiatives and Global Health

-Yale is among the leading institutions in the world in terms of its international curriculum, overseas study and internship opportunities offered to students, faculty support, and the programs that bring global distinction to Yale.
+Yale is among the world’s leading institutions when it comes to its international curriculum, overseas study and internship opportunities, faculty support, and the programs that bring global distinction to the university.

-For Yale to pursue its historic mission of educating leaders in the world, we must continue to develop additional curricula in global and regional affairs so that our students can equip themselves with the knowledge required of global citizens and leaders.
-We must provide undergraduates, as well as graduate and professional students, opportunities to work or study abroad to broaden their appreciation of cultural differences as well as the globalizing forces at work today.
-And we need to open our doors to a sufficient representation of international students and scholars, both to have a direct stake in educating the leaders of other nations and to give U.S. students the opportunity to develop personal ties across a range of national cultures.
+For Yale to pursue its historic mission of educating our future world leaders, we must continue to develop additional curricula in global and regional affairs, so that our students can equip themselves with the knowledge required of global citizens and leaders.
+We must provide undergraduates, as well as graduate and professional students, opportunities to work or study abroad to enhance their understanding of the globalizing forces at work today.
+And we need to open our doors to more international students and scholars, both to have a direct stake in educating leaders of other nations and to give U.S. students the opportunity to develop personal ties across a range of cultures.

 Setting the standard